timmySpark/alx-system_engineering-devops/0x01-shell_permissions/README.md

 - a script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello
 - a script that adds execution permission to the owne,group owner and other users
 - a script that sets no permission to owner and groups but sets all permisions to users
+- create perissions for hello file according to this format :- -rwxr-x-wx